-Surrounded by Cuyahoga Valley National Park, this 366-acre conservation area is characterized by steep ravines and nearly-mature forests.
-Columbia Run flows through the area and supports several communities of coldwater fish, including southern redbelly dace, a rare minnow.
-Rare birds have been observed here as well, including cerulean warblers, an Ohio species of concern.
+Surrounded by Cuyahoga Valley National Park, this 366-acre conservation area is characterized by steep ravines and nearly mature forests.
+Columbia Run flows through the area and supports several communities of cold water fish, including southern redbelly dace, a rare minnow.
+Rare birds have been seen here too, including cerulean warblers, an Ohio species of concern.
 This area is accessible via the statewide Buckeye Trail.

 The smallest of our named conservation areas, the 73-acre Kniss Conservation Area was donated by the Nature Conservancy in 1974.
 It is adjacent to Bath Nature Preserve, which is managed by the Bath Township Park System.
 At one time, these woods were considered one of the best local examples of a beech-maple forest ecosystem.